Michigan Envirothon

 Empowering the Next Generation of Environmental Leaders

-Top teams from the Michigan competition advance to represent the state at the NCF-Envirothon—an international stage that brings together students from across the U.S., Canada, and China.
+The 1st place team from Michigan competition will advance to represent the state at the NCF-Envirothon—an international stage that brings together students from across the U.S., Canada, and China.

 Michigan Envirothon is proudly supported in part by a grant from USDA-NRCS Michigan and is managed by the Michigan Association of Conservation Districts (MACD).